Many-Body Localization in the Age of Classical Computing

 \subsubsection{Unitary time evolution}

 Spatiotemporal decay of correlation functions of local observables, as discussed in Sec.~\ref{sec:density}, can be used for probing the class of dynamics in many-body systems.

-Early studies of disordered XXZ spin chain dynamics have reported anomalous, sub-diffusive dynamics at disorder strengths below the MBL regime $W \lessapprox W^*(L)$~\cite{BarLev15}.
+Early studies of the dynamics in the disordered XXZ spin chain reported anomalous, sub-diffusive dynamics at disorder strengths below the MBL regime, $W \lessapprox W^*(L)$~\cite{BarLev15}.
 Similar conclusions have been obtained from analyzing the density autocorrelation function $C(t)$ in \cite{Luitz16}.
 Importantly, the subsequent studies~\cite{Bera17, Weiner19} of the two-point correlation function $\Phi(x,t)$ defined in Sec.~\ref{subsec:spatial} indicate, instead, a prominent decrease of the extracted dynamical exponent $z$ with system size $L$.
+Denoting the $n$-th moment of $\Phi(x,t)$ by $\braket{x^n} = \sum_x x^n \, \Phi(x,t)$, the density spreading may be quantified by $\Delta x(t) = ( \braket{x^2} -\braket{x}^2 )^{1/2}\propto t^{1/z}$.
 For instance, the maximal value of $z$ (extracted after the initial transient period and before the late time saturation) changes between $z\approx 4.2$ for $L=16$, through $z \approx 3.4$ at $L=24$ down to $z\approx 2.95$ for $L=32$ at $W=1.5$~\cite{Weiner19}.
 While at $L=32$ the dynamical exponent $z$ is still markedly larger from the diffusive limit $z=2$, the significance of its drift with system size prevents one from excluding a diffusive scenario at $W=1.5$.
 With increasing the disorder strength, the system size drift of $z$ becomes weaker but is still observable.